 In the same year, however, British judiciously overlooked the female infanticide in Jats who were the favourite recruits by the British Indian Army.
 In fact, the British have praised Jats on many occasions.
 It was noted, that Jats were exonerated because they didn’t give dowry but received ‘bride price’ from the grooms’ family.
 Their daughters worked in the fields unlike other Khsatriya and Brahmin daughters and hence the assumption was girls there must have been valued.

 So, British has always shown undeniable impoverishment of Indian peasants as a dowry-related problem.
-In 1858, when mortality from famines grew, and the queries about British rule in India within Britain became more intense, then British showed the horrifying impoverishment of Punjabi peasant families as self-induced.
+In 1858, when mortality from famines grew, and the queries about British rule in India within Britain became more intense, then the British showed the horrifying impoverishment of Punjabi peasant families as self-induced.
 It was easy to condemn ‘wasteful’ social expenditure – occasional feasts or gifts connected to the wedding celebration as the ‘main cause’ of their misery.

 Exaggeration of Dowry and British Policies

 The British have played a crucial role in making ‘dowry’ a social evil not only by exaggerating it but also through their different policies.
 Even though in 1853 British has brought regulations to control marriage expenses, the marriage cost continued to skyrocket due to different policy changes.
 They reduced or abolished customary subsidies for maintaining different community facilities connected to marriage.
-Also, ever since British made land as an important, highly valued asset over movable assets (like cows, buffaloes etc. that formed traditional dowry items), the entire equation has changed.
+Also, ever since the British made the land as an important, highly valued asset over movable assets (like cows, buffaloes etc. that formed traditional dowry items), the entire equation has changed.

 When the price of land started skyrocketing, families needed to keep the land to them and also needed to protect those lands from encroachments.
 So, the natural choice was to have more sons, not only to keep their asset to them but to have a protective force ready.
-With cash flows increasing due to the land price hike, British simultaneously injected more consumer goods in the market.
+With cash flows increasing due to the land price hike, the British simultaneously injected more consumer goods in the market.
 These goods were all imported from Britain and all were costly items.
 So, these were a natural choice for the peasants to include in the dowry items.

 So these British policies redefined women’s rights in their parental property.
 Since the land was in the nearby location of their patriarchal home, the choice of ownership has gone to the sons and son preference has increased.
 But this ‘gendered’ right as evolved through British policies were recorded in the History as ‘customary’ to Indian traditions by the British historians.